ellenmdai/fall2017-cp-448444/readme.md

 filter galleries by subscription, using instance states (see feedbody) hyperlink username in feed_in_gallery to their page. check that featured and not featured show up in same grid.
+Template.instance() doesn't always work???
+Error: Can't use $ on template instance with no DOM

 FIRST THINGS FIRST: